 Lake Atwood Trail is a 28 mile moderately trafficked out and back trail located near Roosevelt, Utah that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 The Chain Lakes-Atwood trail is 17.6 miles long.
 It begins at Uinta River Trail and ends at Painter Basin where it ends at the Highline Trail.
 The trail passes Chain Lakes (8 miles) and climbs to the 11,168 foot Roberts Pass (10 miles) then continues past Lake Atwood (13.25 miles).
 From there it climbs Trail Ryder Pass (16.25 miles) which is 11,771 feet in elevation and then drops to the junction with the Highline Trail.